swkWien/gdcr2024/05_session04_tcr.md

 ---

 ## Retrospective 🏟️

 <!-- 10 minutes -->

-How did the revert make you feel?
+- How did the revert make you feel?
-When did the revert feel like a good thing, and why?
+- When did the revert feel like a good thing, and why?

 ---

-## Enjoy the Coffee Break ☕
+## Enjoy the Break ☕

 *And be back in 10 minutes.*